 Photos documented at the Velvet Lounge, South Setauket, NY with credit to Andrew Sliwoski; and The Performance Project at University Settlement, New York, NY

 Show and Tell

+There is a story woven into the fabric of the junk that we surround ourselves with.
 Show and Tell is a series of workshops and performances that explore the meaning of the objects in our lives.